OctopusDeploy/blog/blog/2022-01/jenkins-install-guide/index.md

 ### Installing OpenJDK

-Jenkins requires Java to run.
-In recent years Oracle changed the licensing terms of their Java Runtime Environment (JRE) and Java Development Kit (JDK) to restrict commercial usage to paying customers.
-Fortunately, the OpenJDK project provides a free and open source alternative that you can use to run Jenkins.
+Jenkins requires Java to run, and the OpenJDK project provides a free and open source distributions that you can use to run Jenkins.

 There are many OpenJDK distributions to choose from including [OpenJDK](https://openjdk.java.net), [AdoptOpenJDK](https://adoptopenjdk.net), [Azul Zulu](https://www.azul.com/downloads/), [Red Hat OpenJDK](https://developers.redhat.com/products/openjdk/download), and more.
 I typically use the Azul Zulu distribution, although any distribution will do.